mastrojs/mastrojs.github.io/data/blog/2025-10-27-what-learned-porting-from-deno-to-node-js.md

     pnpm create @mastrojs/mastro@latest

-Thus what I ended up doing was simply moving that `init` script out to its own package, and publish that one to NPM.
+Thus what I ended up doing was simply moving that script out to its own package, and publish that one to NPM.
 So now the above command works.
-Because I didn’t want to add TypeScript and a build step just for that, I opted to write that [`init.js` script](https://github.com/mastrojs/mastro/blob/main/init/init.js) in plain JavaScript, put the TypeScript type annotations in JSDoc comments, and add a `//@ts-check` at the top of the file.
+Because I didn’t want to add TypeScript and a build step just for that, I opted to write [that script](https://github.com/mastrojs/mastro/blob/main/create-mastro/index.js) in plain JavaScript, put the TypeScript type annotations in JSDoc comments, and add a `//@ts-check` at the top of the file.
 That way, I can run `deno check` on it and it’s fully type-checked.

 ## Conclusion